timowlmtn/timowlmtn/README.md

 **Founder, Azrius Analytics**
 _March 2025 – Present | Remote_

+- **Presented Lightning Talks at Imagination in Actino and Boston AI Week** for AI enthusiasts and investors
-- **Architected an agentic AI platform** for end-to-end interior design project management, orchestrating tasks, timelines, and client communications with minimal human oversight.
+- **Architected an agentic AI platform** using AWS Bedrock, Lambda functions, Serverless UI, and Terraform resource management.
-- **Leveraged multiple LLMs** (e.g., Anthropic Claude, GPT-4) to build interoperable AI “agents” that coordinate seamlessly—delegating design research, vendor sourcing, budgeting, and scheduling.
+- **Leveraged multiple LLMs** (e.g., Anthropic Claude, AWS Titan Image, GPT-4) to build an AI system that transforms language into images, planning spreadsheets, and calendar events.
-- **Embedded demographic analytics & context-awareness**, delivering hyper-personalized design recommendations by modeling client style profiles, budget constraints, and space utilization data.
+- **Developed data architecture for context awareness** using S3 and DynamoDB to capture user data and store securely using Cognito keys tied to an OpenID (Google) session
 - **Engineered dynamic conversation and state-management structures**, enabling multi-turn chat interfaces that “remember” previous room images, client feedback, and task progress.
 - **Integrated with MIT’s Nanda agentic-web framework**, deploying a distributed, scalable multi-agent architecture to boost throughput and reliability.
 - **Defined product roadmap & technical strategy**, iterating rapidly on user feedback to refine agent behaviors, improve accuracy, and drive early-adopter engagement.